khalifa43/devops_project/README.md

 # devops_project
-This is a fun project with intention of learning more about DevOps
+This is a fun project with the intention of learning more about DevOps